ivan-shushka-aleck/ivan-shushka-aleck/README.md

 Hi, here you could find some information about me.

-### What I'm doing for a living.
-I write a code for an iOS devices.
-I've done a lot of projects in domains such as health care, e-commerce...

-💻 What programming languages I know and use on daily basis?
+💻 What programming languages I know or use on daily basis?
-- Swift
+- Swift (Every day language, pick #1)
-- Objcetive-C
+- Objcetive-C :zombie:
 - Ruby (Usually for fastlane scripts and CocoaPods)

----
-- 🌱 I’m currently learning Test Driven Development
+🌱 I’m currently learning Test Driven Development

-### 📍Where I am ?
+### 📍 Where I am ?

  I'm living in beautiful Kraków.

 ### ⌚️ Work time:
 I preffer to work in range 09:30 - 18:00 CET